tailor-cms/xt/docs/runtime.md

   on port `8030` mimicking Tailor entity storage system and providing remaining APIs.
-- Preview; Glues it all together and provides common UI for inspecting the created the components.
+- Preview; Glues it all together and provides common UI for inspecting the created components.
 Runs on port `8080`.

 The runtime is booted by executing: